quantumJLBass/boa-fraud/profiles/addresses/US/STATES/ARIZONA/PIMA/TUCSON/2195 E RIVER RD, TUCSON, AZ, 85718-6586/2195 E RIVER RD, TUCSON, AZ, 85718-6586.md

 
 
 3 years ago
 I was referred to Lisa by another client but my experience was not as expected.
 The initial call went great but after we sent all of our tax info and she confirmed receipt, 4 weeks of silence went by.
 I followed up on April 9th and she stated my taxes would be done this weekend.
-2 1/2 weeks later I decided to follow up again to learn that she hasn’t started on my taxes.
+2 1/2 weeks later I decided to follow up again to learn that she hasn't started on my taxes.
 I believe she may be great at tax preparation but lack of follow up for a new client was disappointing.
 My wife and I decided to go with another preparer.
 Negative
 Responsiveness